ga-wdi-lessons/rails-sessions-flash-validations-errors/sessions.md

 Even if we navigate to another page that leverages that session value(`http://localhost:3000/another`), we can still leverage that same session value.

 This is a contrived use case of sessions but we can clearly see that the state of `session[:name] = "bob"` persisting from request to request.
-Normally sessions will be set in `POST` requests, because we're "creating" data.
+Normally session values will be set in `POST` requests, because we're "creating" data.

 ## Sessions in the wild
-Sessions are used mostly for just a handful things but limited to:
+Sessions are used mostly for just a handful things but certainly not limited to these things:

 - User authentication/authorization
 - Shopping carts
 - Setting a current model to persist throughout requests